 “Oh, but Gilbert, something is required to lubricate us to ease my entry.
 We have no butter here.”

-Mr Norrell blushed but replied at once, “No, but I keep a jar of salve in my desk drawer, ostensibly for dry hands but … I admit that I sometimes the need to, um, relieve my arousal by … you understand.”
+Mr Norrell blushed but replied at once, “No, but I keep a jar of salve in my desk drawer, ostensibly for dry hands but … I admit that I sometimes feel the need to, um, relieve my arousal by … you understand.”

 Mr Strange shook his head.
 “I am not at all surprised to hear it!
 No, don’t bother.
 I shall fetch it.
 Which drawer?”